jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ![](../Images/ExternalLED.jpg)

-> We'll talk more about electricity, ground, voltage, etc in a few weeks, though you won't need to know much to be able to make cool stuff!
+> 🙋‍♀️ We'll talk more about electricity, ground, voltage, etc in a few weeks.
+But you won't need to know much to be able to make cool stuff!

 ***